Consumer medicine information

 People with kidney problems may require smaller doses.

-How to take it
+How to take AKAMIN

-Stay upright for at least 30 minutes.
-Do not lie down immediately after taking Akamin.
 This is to help avoid irritation to your oesophagus (food pipe), which you may feel as heartburn or indigestion.

-How long to take it for
+How long to take AKAMIN for

-Do not stop taking Akamin, even if you feel better after a few days, unless advised by your doctor.
-Your infection may not clear completely if you stop taking your medicine too soon.
+Do not stop taking AKAMIN, even if you feel better after a few days, unless advised by your doctor.

-For controlling acne, Akamin is normally taken for a few months.
+For controlling acne, AKAMIN is normally taken for a few months.

-If you forget to take it
+If you forget to use AKAMIN

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+If you miss your dose at the usual time, and it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Otherwise, take the missed dose as soon as you remember, and then go back to taking your tablets or capsules as you would normally.
+Otherwise, take the missed dose as soon as you remember, and then go back to taking your tablets as you would normally.

 Do not take a double dose to make up for the dose you missed.